 The School of Engineering, which was established in 2018, is one of the youngest School in the Jawaharlal Nehru University.
-The School offers a four year B. Tech. programme in Computer Science & Engineering, and Electronics & Communication Engineering.
+The School offers a four year B. Tech. programme in Computer Science & Engineering, and Electronics & Communication Engineering, two year M.Tech programme in Computer Science & Engineering, Electronics & Communication Engineering and Material Secience and Technology.
 This four year degree is one of the very few programmes in the country where the student would acquire the necessary foundational skills through the designed core/elective/optional courses in the areas of technology, basic science, humanities and social science.
 This unique programme will not only allow the students to develop an acquaintance with modern technology, but will also make the students more sensitive towards their socio-economic and environmental responsibilities.